 Recently, Dr. Lloyd led the development of an extensive landscape scan and white paper exploring the ways in which racism affects the compensation of the early care and education workforce.
 She also previously led the implementation research and technical assistance effort for Head Start’s Classroom-based Approaches and Resources for Emotion and Social skill promotion Project (CARES), a large-scale, federally funded, randomized trial of evidence-based strategies to improve the social and emotional development of children in Head Start classrooms across the country.
 In her role as a senior program officer at the Nicholson Foundation, Dr. Lloyd worked closely with early childhood professionals, policymakers, and researchers to bring interventions to scale in New Jersey that focus on environments serving families and young children—all with an eye toward equity and strengthening quality.

-In addition to her research and foundation experience, Dr. Lloyd has led or served as a member of federal and state-level early childhood-focused workgroups and has consulted with many education and social service agencies, including the Bank Street Education Center and the National Association of Social Workers.
-She has also authored numerous reports, articles, and technical assistance resources focused on early childhood interventions and supports for implementation, and actively uses innovative research methods like eco mapping and audio and video taping strategies to support and understand the work of early care and education professionals.
+In addition to her research and foundation experience, Dr. Lloyd has led or served on federal and state-level early childhood-focused workgroups and has consulted with many education and social service agencies, including the Bank Street Education Center and the National Association of Social Workers.
+She has also authored numerous reports, articles, and technical assistance resources on early childhood interventions and supports for implementation, and actively uses innovative research methods like eco mapping and audio and video taping strategies to support and understand the work of professionals who work with families and young children.